auth0/auth0-flutter/auth0_flutter/README.md

 ## Installation

-During the Beta stage the SDK will not be published to Pub.dev, but you can install it as a [path package](https://dart.dev/tools/pub/dependencies#path-packages).
+During the Beta stage, the SDK will not be published to Pub.dev, but you can install it as a [path package](https://dart.dev/tools/pub/dependencies#path-packages).

 Download the [latest release](https://github.com/auth0/auth0-flutter/releases/latest) as a zip file, extract, and then add the following dependency in your `pubspec.yaml` file: